Detecting Road Obstacles by Erasing Them: Experiments

 In the {\it Resynthesis} variant, the inpainting described in Section~\ref{sec:method_inpainting} is replaced by an image synthesizer~\cite{Wang18c} from predicted semantic labels as in~\cite{Lis19}.
 While the inpainter can reconstruct novel road textures based on the visual context, the generator produces a texture similar to the training roads, and this is reflected by degraded performance on {\it Road Obstacles}.

+The {\it Blur} variant replaces inpainting by a Gaussian blur operation.
+We took the kernel size to be 200 to match the size of the inpainting window.
 The {\it No Inpainting} variant does away with inpainting.
-We keep the architecture unchanged, but pass two copies of the image into both input streams.
+We keep the architecture unchanged, but pass two copies of the image into both input streams and retrain the network.
 This also degrades performance, thus confirming the importance of inpainting.
 We can also do the reverse, that is, remove the discrepancy network, and compute the $L_1$ distance between the RGB values of the input image and the inpainted result.
 The results of the corresponding {\it No Discrepancy} variant are even worse.

 The \textit{Segmentation Alone} entry corresponds to detections made by finding groups of non-road pixels enclosed within the road region detected by the segmentation algorithm~\cite{Zhao17b}.
 This by itself clearly fails, thereby justifying the extra step we propose in this paper.